 The property is zoned PRD-1, which stands for Private Resort Residential Development.
 The zoning allows for full-time occupancy and has no usage restrictions.

 Is this a strata community, and what are the monthly fees?

 Yes.
 The community operates as a bareland strata.
 Residents are responsible for the maintenance of their independently owned strata lot, while the remainder of the community is managed by a strata council with funds raised via monthly maintenance fees, which are estimated to be $184 when the community is complete.

 Expect property taxes to range from $2,400- $2,700 per year (excluding any applicable provincial grants)

 Where does the water come from, and is there a sewage system?

 Drinking water comes from the Columbia Valley Aquifer; a body of fresh groundwater deep below the earth’s surface.
-The community is connected to both a private gravity fed water system and a state of the art waste treatment facility, both owned and operated by Corix Utilities.
+The community is connected to a private gravity fed water system and a state of the art waste treatment facility, both owned and operated by Corix Utilities.